Cotton On Group: Typo

-Typo is a stationery brand with stores in Australia, Asia, New Zealand, the United States and the UK.
+Typo is a stationery brand with stores in Australia, Asia, New Zealand, the United States, the UK, and South Africa.
 In the UK, ASOS and WHSmith also stock select Typo products.

 Supré

 Supré was established in 1984, selling clothing for young women.
 It became part of the Cotton On Group in 2013, and had more than 1,000 workers across more than 100 retail stores in Australia and New Zealand at its peak.
 All Supré stores in NZ had been closed by 2020.

 Lost

 Cotton On Lost was launched in late 2018, but has since been phased out.
 The range included travel luggage and accessories.

+Ceres Life

+Ceres Life was launched in April 2020.
+What started out as an R&D project, it has now cemented itself as Cotton On Group's eighth brand which is aimed at 30yo+ women with a major focus on environment and sustainability, where all items in the range are sourced from responsible fabrics including recycled materials, rescued fabrics and organically grown textiles as well as eco-certified or natural fibres.

 Stores

-Australia
+As of January 2025 Cotton On has 1,298 stores globally.

+Oceania

-Cotton On Group has 288 stores in Australia.
+Cotton On has 670 stores in Oceania.